Big Bug Man

 Big Bug Man is an unreleased American animated television film starring Brendan Fraser and Marlon Brando.
-The film is a Studio-Free Studios Production, and it was originally to be released between 2006 and 2008, but was never released or distributed.
-The film is Marlon Brando's last known film work.
+The film, a Studio-Free Studios Production, was written by Bob Bendetson, who also wrote episodes for the TV show The Simpsons.
+It was directed by Bendetson and Peter Shin.

-The film is written by Bob Bendetson, who also wrote episodes for the TV show The Simpsons.
-It is directed by Bendetson and Peter Shin.
+It was originally scheduled for release between 2006 and 2008, but it was never released or distributed.
+The film is Brando's last known film work.

-Plot
+Premise

 Candy company worker Howard Kind (Brendan Fraser) gains special abilities after being bitten by insects.

 Production

 The film is hand-drawn.
 The production of the film cost approximately US$20 million.

 Marlon Brando during the production

 Brando was originally asked to be the voice of Nicholas Dunderbeck, but Brando thought it would be fun to voice the old lady Mrs. Sour instead.